-Committed Action ties together the other three essential elements of execution: Deliberate Trade-offs, Disciplined Process, and Personal Productivity.
+Committed Action ties together the other three essential elements of execution: deliberate trade-offs, disciplined process, and personal productivity.
 Committed Action is fundamentally about becoming more aware of what we say and what we do.
-In addition to fostering greater accountability, it also enhances teamwork and engenders trust.
-Beyond simply being a tool to help individuals and teams execute more effectively, over time the practice of Committed Action cultivates qualities associated with individual development from "Socially-defined" to "Self-authoring" and, in terms of team development, from "Compliance" to "Collaboration."8
+In addition to fostering greater accountability, it enhances teamwork and engenders trust.
+Beyond simply being a tool to help individuals and teams execute more effectively, over time the practice of Committed Action cultivates qualities associated with individual development-from socially-defined to self-authoring-and team development-from compliance to collaboration.